 The symptoms of neuropathy should always be evaluated by a neurologist so you can receive an accurate diagnosis and get treatment to prevent ongoing nerve damage.
 The doctors at South Valley Neurology have extensive experience identifying the underlying problem of your neuropathic pain and providing advanced treatment designed for your unique needs.
-To schedule an appointment, use the online booking feature or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+To schedule an appointment, please call our office number 669-207-0046.

 Neuropathy generally refers to any type of injury or disease that affects your nerves.
 However, neuropathy is often used to mean problems that affect the peripheral nervous system.
 The peripheral nerves are outside your brain and spinal cord, where they carry messages between your brain and all parts of your body.

 Physical injury, toxins, nerve compression, and damage due to disease often cause neuropathy.
 Health conditions that may lead to neuropathy include:

 Though genetic conditions are rare, some types of neuropathies are inherited.

 It’s estimated that 30% of all peripheral neuropathies are caused by diabetes.
 When blood glucose levels are chronically high, the excess sugar damages small nerves.

 Diabetic neuropathy most often affects nerves in your feet and eyes.
 In your feet, neuropathy causes ulcers that are painful and difficult to heal.
 Diabetic retinopathy significantly raises your risk of vision loss and blindness.

 The symptoms you develop depend on the type of nerve that’s damaged.

 Motor nerves run from your brain to all parts of your body, where they control muscle movement.
 As a result, symptoms include muscle weakness, cramps, and atrophy.